Home > Health & Fitness

 Some simple procedures may improve accuracy:

-For patients who have trouble controlling hypoglycemia (low blood sugar) or fluctuating blood sugar levels, continuous glucose sensor monitors are also available.
-Continuous glucose sensor monitors do not replace fingerstick glucose meters and test strips, but are used in combination with them.
+For people who have trouble controlling hypoglycemia (low blood sugar) or a fluctuating blood sugar level, continuous glucose monitor sensors are also available.
+Continuous glucose monitor sensors do not replace fingerstick glucose meters and test strips, but are used in combination with them.

 Family and friends should be aware of the symptoms and be prepared:

 People are encouraged to wear at all times a medical alert ID bracelet or necklace that states they have diabetes.
 If people take insulin, that information should be included as well.

 Preventive foot care can significantly reduce the risk of ulcers and amputation.
 Some tips for preventing problems include:

 Balk EM, Earley A, Raman G, Avendano EA, Pittas AG, Remington PL.
 Combined diet and physical activity promotion programs to prevent type 2 diabetes among persons at increased risk: A systematic review for the Community Preventive Services Task Force.
 Ann Intern Med.
 2015 Sep 15;163(6):437-451.
 Review.
 PMID: 26167912 www.ncbi.nlm.nih.gov/pubmed/26167912.

 Blumer I, Hadar E, Hadden DR, et al. Diabetes and pregnancy: an endocrine society clinical practice guideline.
 J Clin Endocrinol Metab.
 2013;98(11):4227-4249.

 Bril V, England J, Franklin GM, et al. Evidence-based guideline: treatment of painful diabetic neuropathy: report of the American Academy of Neurology, the American Association of Neuromuscular and Electrodiagnostic Medicine, and the American Academy of Physical Medicine and Rehabilitation.
 Neurology.
 2011;76(20):1758-1765.